Skip advert

 Advertisement - Article continues below

 Avantgarde trim has been skipped for the UK market, as Mercedes reckons British tastes are more aligned towards the sportier look of the AMG Line models.
 These ascend through AMG Line Advanced, AMG Line Premium, AMG Line Premium Plus.
-There’s also a top-of-the-line Exclusive Edition model which will appeal to you if you want slightly classier styling, as it gets the subtler, classic chrome grille with the small Mercedes emblem on the bonnet.
+There’s also an Exclusive Edition model at the top of the standard lineup which will appeal to you if you want slightly classier styling, as it gets the subtler, classic chrome grille with the small Mercedes emblem on the bonnet.

 As the E-Class range forgoes the entry-level model offered in other markets, buyers are likely to find even AMG-Line is well-equipped enough, but we’d recommend stepping up to AMG-Line Advanced if you want handy features like high-beam assist, four-zone climate control and a 360-degree camera.